American Airlines Now Serving Lavazza Coffee On All Flights & In All Lounges

 A good cup of coffee is something I’m passionate about, and I’m a big fan of Lavazza (at least as far as the major brands go).
 So if American was going to partner with a brand of coffee, I’d consider this to basically be the best case scenario.
 I’m similarly impressed by American partnering with Bollinger on champagne, as for my taste, it beats out United’s Laurent-Perrier and Delta’s Taittinger.

-Now, there’s another thing I find interesting.
-In the press release, American uses a picture of a beautiful barista made cappuccino… except American doesn’t actually serve barista coffee?
+I do have to specifically call out how in the press release about this announcement, American used a picture of a beautiful barista made cappuccino… except American doesn’t actually serve barista coffee in lounges.

-My goodness, little in the world would delight me more than American serving barista coffee in at least some of its lounges, but I don’t see any mention of that?
+My goodness, little in the world would delight me more than American serving barista coffee in at least some of its lounges, but I don’t see that happening.
 I suppose American does have espresso and cappuccino onboard some aircraft, but they’re unlikely to look like that!

 Speaking of coffee on American, could we please, please, please finally see American add cold brew onboard, like United has?
 Pretty please?
 I heard that’s the key to getting Delta and United margins… I’m just saying. 😉